 Hakumen: To refine untainted power to this level...
 You are truly impressive.

-Inversely, if she takes him down, it turns out the respect is mutual:
+- Inversely, if she takes him down, it turns out the respect is mutual:

 Makoto: Dear god, you're strong...!
 And it was almost like you could predict my attacks...
 Don't tell me... you've mastered the power of your mind's eye?!

-Honorable mention goes to Rachel for her handling of a noncombat Hazama encounter.
+- Her handling of a noncombat Hazama encounter in her Continuum Shift bad ending.
 The guy chooses to drop her partway into the ground so she can listen to his usual rant about how the world is lies, how it needs to be purged, how Rachel can do squat to stop it.
 Since she's in no position to argue on a physical level, she just snarks back at him, countering every point she can or at least making his blood boil, especially by invoking his inner Green-Eyed Monster.
 Sure, he kicks her teeth in in the end, but points for putting on a brave front anyway.

 - Even earlier in Calamity Trigger, as a testament to her sheer power, she deploys the Tsukuyomi unit to deflect a city-destroying blast from Take-Mikazuchi.
 She does it again in Chronophantasma when Izanami brings Take-Mikazuchi down from orbit and opens fire with it against Amaterasu, blocking every shot in turn no worse for wear.
 Talk about commitment.